-I was a Systems Trainee at Tata Steel, a company so uniquely employee-friendly and so uniquely an investor in employee development, they even had a 3-4 week Adventure Course baked into their training curriculum.
+I was a Systems Trainee at Tata Steel, a company so uniquely employee-friendly and so uniquely invested in employee development, they even had a 3-4 week Adventure Course baked into their training curriculum.
 The adventure course was a company-sponsored trip to the Himalayas – 3 days of rock climbing training followed by 2.5 weeks of trekking, a final day of dashing up a mountain with no rucksack, and capped with a day of whitewater rafting and a 5k race.

 Those weeks were the 3 best weeks of my single life.
-But this post is not about that.

 Fear can make you do stuff.

 A scratchy game or two of squash (while enjoyable) wasn’t going to help me, I concluded.
 So I started running.

 Slowly I built up some mileage.
 Pace was hard to find as wheezing was always around the corner.
 But the mental confidence was growing.

 The mileage and confidence grew to the point that I stopped being terrified every time Adventure Course was mentioned.

 I carried an inhaler with me on that trip but I never had to use it.
 That sums up one part of that trip for me.
 As we got into the business end of the trekking, I found myself bounding up the hills with the leaders… every now and then racing against squash jocks and holding my own.
 Boy!
 Was the mountain air great or what?

 The 5k race